MIR4-HQ/MIR4-HQ/README.md

 > P.S:
 > please dont overshare about yourself. id have around 20 nickels everytime someone randomly vented to me... i know im a source of joy but its getting out of hand especially if i dont know you well

-i have no *specific* dni but if you dont like. doubles. then stay away im sorry but i genuinely never switch from red
+i have no *specific* dni but if you dont like. doubles (specifically for red). then stay away im sorry but i genuinely never switch from red

 ![https://x.com/Callmemendy/status/2075333356053725653](https://file.garden/alyQLjsPPBIhyNXM/wawaw%20(1).jpg)